Public-Health-Scotland/dose_instruction_parser/README.md

         * for_processing
             * Contains data that needs processed before it is ready for tagging
     * tagged
-        * Contains data that has been tagged
+        * Contains data that has been tagged (.json format)
     * `parse_prolog_test_data.py` contains code for parsing the test data from the parseRx prolog code into a format that can be used for tagging
-    * `sample_diabetes_study.py` contains code for obtaining a random 2% sample of redacted dose instructions data from the diabetes update study (2223-0181) and outputting this to a text file for tagging using the online [NER annotator tool](https://tecoholic.github.io/ner-annotator/)
+    * `sample_diabetes_study.py` contains code for obtaining a random 2% sample of redacted dose instructions data from the diabetes update study (2223-0181) and outputting this to a text file for tagging using the desktop [NER annotator tool](https://tecoholic.github.io/ner-annotator/)
     * `preprocess.py` contains code for reading in .json files produced by the annotator tool, amalgamating them and then creating spacy training and validation data for developing the existing model
 * config
     * Contains configuration files for running spacy